 It helps to tame down the upper mid-range/low treble of the 9500, which can sometimes get out of line and sound essy.

 I’m not a huge proponent of “Synergy”, as I think it’s an overblown term, but in the case of the 9500 and G6, it definitely applies.

-With the G6 and a headphone like the AKG K612/702, you really get a sense of the subtle detail apparent in movies.
-I started to hear faint things going on around me, to my left and right, to the back, and even vertically!
+You’ll start to hear faint things going on around you, to your left and right, to the back, and even vertically!

 The incredibly intimate experience brought me to tears as the credits rolled, and in large part that’s due to the G6’s excellent rendition of the sound and dialogue, whether that be with Scout Mode, SBX, or otherwise.